 Further south, what was originally designated as Wis 15 (via the Rock Freeway, which connected Beloit with Milwaukee) began construction in 1969 and was completed in 1976.
 Approximately ten years later on November 24, 1987, the highway was added to Interstate 43.
 With this action, I-43 gained 72 miles to the southwest along Wis 15 (Rock Freeway) to Interstate 90 near the state line.1 STH-15 was decommissioned by this action.
 With the extension of Interstate 39 into Wisconsin on October 16, 1992, I-43 connected to I-39.
 Signs for Interstate 39 were mostly erected around 1996.

 For more information, visit Chris Bessert’s Wisconsin Highways: Interstate 43 page.
-This page also includes a discussion of the proposed location of the “Milwaukee to Green Bay Interstate Highway,” including consideration for what is now Interstate 41 as a candidate for the path of I-43 in the early planning stages.
+This page also includes a discussion of the proposed location of the “Milwaukee to Green Bay Interstate Highway,” including consideration for what later became Interstate 41 as a candidate for I-43 in the early planning stages.

 North End – Howard, WI

 Cities – Beloit, Delavan, Milwaukee, Sheboygan, Manitowoc, Green Bay

 - Junctions –